upasana05ghosh/Effective-Kafka-Notes/README.md

 * Consumer will read a record and commit the offset of the last record +1.
  * If a new consumer takes over the topic, it will commence processing from the last commit offset
 * <img width="893" alt="image" src="https://github.com/upasana05ghosh/Effective-Kafka-Notes/assets/17885669/8e6010f8-9c7f-493d-878b-dc1385c67d7c">

+# Chapter 6: Desing Consideration

+## Roles and responsibilties
+- Who owns the topic and who's responsible for it's upkeep?
+  - In single-producer-multiple-consumers, there may be a number of disaggreeing parties.
+  - Sol - Rather than feeding consumers directly, intermediate processing stages are employed to conform to consumer group's expectations.
+  - Consumer takes ownership of the conditioning stage.

+## Paralleslism
+- Producer-driven partitioning
+  - Responsibility of assigning records to partition lies with the producer.
+## Idempotence and exactly-once delivery